Jalapeño Popper Dip

 TIPS FOR MAKING JALAPEÑO POPPER DIP:

 - Don’t worry, this dip is not blazing hot.
 It just has a slight kick.
-If you want it hotter, you could certainly add in more jalapeños or some cayenne pepper.
+If you want it hotter, you could certainly add in more jalapeños or some cayenne pepper or use pepper jack cheese.

 - If you don’t have Panko bread crumbs, just used crushed Ritz crackers.